Guide to Renting a Camper in Iceland

 And, as you’ve already seen when we compared the prices for renting a campervan in Iceland to the cost of renting a car and booking a hotel, renting a campervan is far more affordable than other travel options in Iceland — especially if you’re travelling as a group or a family.

-Plus, we include all your insurance, there’s no deposit needed (just pay upon arrival) and you get free cancellation up to 48 hours in advance of your pick-up time.
+Plus, we include all your insurance and you get free cancellation up to 48 hours in advance of your pick-up time.

 Learn more about renting a camper with Lava Car Rental and start planning your trip to Iceland, today!